Chosun University: Academics

 Undergraduate courses are offered through the university's 16 Colleges: General Education, Humanities, Natural Sciences, Law, Social Sciences, Business, Engineering, Electronics and Information Engineering, Education, Foreign Studies, Physical Education, Art and Design, Medicine, Dentistry, Pharmacy and Natural Medical Sciences.
 Graduate courses, which cover most of these same areas, are offered through the various departments of the Graduate School.

 History

 Chosun University was founded by the Chosun College Founders' Association.
 The Association was formed in May 1946, and rapidly gained members throughout Chungcheong, Jeolla, and Jeju provinces.
 According to the school website, "membership rose to more than 72,000 by the end of 1947."
 The first classes of the school, then called Kwangju Evening Academy, were held on September 29, 1946.
 It was renamed Chosun Academy shortly thereafter, and became a college in 1948.
 It became a university at the beginning of the 1953 school year, at which time the graduate school was also established.

 Sister schools

 Chosun University maintains sisterhood ties with a large number of institutions: 70 internationally, and 42 domestically.
-Countries involved include Australia, China, Colombia, Egypt, Germany, India, Indonesia, Japan, Mexico, Nepal, the Netherlands, New Zealand, Russia, Taiwan, Thailand, the United States, and Vietnam.
+Countries involved include Australia, China, Colombia, Egypt, Germany, India, Indonesia, Japan, Mexico, Nepal, the Netherlands, New Zealand, Russia, Taiwan, Thailand, the United States, Kenya and Vietnam.